-IFRC and National Societies Livelihoods work supports capacity to tackle emergency food insecurity and chronic hunger through relevant actions across four pillars (food availability, access, use/utilization and stability) while supporting individuals and households to protect, restore, strengthen and diversify their livelihoods during and after a disaster, and be better prepared to cope with future shocks and stresses.
+IFRC and National Societies Livelihoods work supports capacity to tackle emergency food insecurity and chronic hunger through relevant actions across four pillars (foodavailability, access, use/utilization and stability) while supporting individuals and households to protect, restore, strengthen and diversify their livelihoods during and after a disaster, and be better prepared to cope with future shocks and stresses.
 This is critical to enhance community resilience and reduce reliance on humanitarian assistance.
+IFRC will also raise awareness among National Societies on innovative livelihoods approaches and practices that can enable achievement of immediate results and impact the lives of vulnerable people by contributing to their resilience.
+There will be continued focus also on women empowerment through livelihoods support, vocational trainings and capacity building to enhance their skills in business including access to market through product promotion.